 Are you an American expat living and working abroad?
 Are you also struggling or uncertain about how to file your US taxes while doing so?
-Cast those worries away because we have the easiest guide to get you going!
+Cast those worries away because we have the easiest guide to file taxes for a US Expat to get you going!

 Whether you are employed, freelancing, or even just needing to catch up on the current thresholds